 Looking to Advance New Drugs to the Clinic, UChicago Spinout Pyxis Files for $100M IPO

-The University of Chicago spinout Pyxis Oncology has filed for a $100 million initial public offering (IPO) after earlier this year signing a worldwide licensing agreement with Pfizer and raising $152 million in its Series B funding round.
+The University of Chicago spinout Pyxis Oncology has filed for an initial public offering (IPO) after earlier this year signing a worldwide licensing agreement with Pfizer and raising $152 million in its Series B funding round.

 The company was founded around novel tumor biology built on the work of Thomas Gajewski, AB ’84, PhD ’89, MD ’91, the AbbVie Foundation Professor of Cancer Immunotherapy in Pathology, professor in the Ben May Department for Cancer Research, and a professor of medicine at the University of Chicago.